Ready to embrace the coastal grandmother aesthetic? Here’s a full breakdown of how to bring this breezy, summery style into your wardrobe and home.

 - Keep It Small: The ideal get-together is a dinner party, so limit the guest list to the number you can comfortably fit around your dining room table (and have matching china for).

-- Add Fresh Flowers: Decorate your table with simple arrangements of big, summer blooms.
+- Add a Vase of Fresh Flowers: Decorate your table with simple arrangements of big, summer blooms.
 If you don’t have your own cutting garden, ask a local florist for what’s in season, or look for wildflower bouquets at the farmer’s market.

 - Good Plates, Casual Settings: Break out your good china and cloth napkins—coastal grandmas have been building up a collection of essentials for years.
 But don’t stress about salad forks, tablecloths, or place cards.
 It’s a friendly gathering, not Downton Abbey.